MLR-Bench: Evaluating AI Agents on Open-Ended Machine Learning Research: Introduction

 To validate the reliability of MLR-Judge (addressing RQ2), we recruit 10 machine learning experts with top-tier conference review experience to independently review the AI-generated research outputs.
 We find that the level of agreement between an LLM judge and a human judge, when assessing the same output, is very close to the level of agreement between two human judges, demonstrating its effectiveness as a reliable evaluation tool.
 Finally, to address RQ3, we analyze the justifications provided by both MLR-Judge and human reviewers, identifying a recurring failure mode where agents tend to generate fabricated or unverified results after execution failures—revealing a gap between fluent output generation and true scientific rigor.

 Our contributions include: \begin{itemize} \item \textbf{MLR-Bench}: To our knowledge, the most comprehensive evaluation benchmark for AI research agents to date, featuring 201 open-ended ML research tasks, a human-aligned \textbf{MLR-Judge} for automated research quality assessment, and a modular \textbf{MLR-Agent} supporting both stepwise and end-to-end research execution. \item \textbf{Comprehensive Evaluation and Insights}: We apply MLR-Bench to evaluate 6 frontier models, providing comparative insights into their strengths and limitations in scientific discovery.
-Our analysis highlights critical failure modes, including the widespread issue of fabricated experimental results, pointing to key challenges for future research. \end{itemize}
+Also, we compare MLR-Agent with AI Scientist V2 on MLR-Bench, and find existing research agents exhibit critical failure modes, including the widespread issue of fabricated experimental results and hallucinated methodology, pointing to key challenges for future research. \end{itemize}